basvandervlies/cf_surfsara_lib/doc/services/rootfiles.md

 ### COPY_FILES

-With this variable is set it will copy the specified file(s) to the specified destination, example:
+When this variable is set it will copy the specified file(s) to the specified destination, example:
 ```
 copy_files: [